jerrymarino/iCompleteMe/README.md

 **NOTE:** The absense of ` (FixIt available)` does not strictly imply a fix-it is not available as not all completers are able to provide this indication.
-For example, the c-sharp completer provides many fix-its but does not add this additional indication.
+For example, the swift completer provides many fix-its but does not add this additional indication.

 The `g:icm_open_loclist_on_ycm_diags` option can be used to prevent the location